vmware/Holodeck/docs/faq.md

     ```

     **What it means:**
-    - The deployment script is attempting to connect to the ESXi host via SSH.
+    - The deployment script is attempting to connect to the ESX host via SSH.
     - It’s retrying because the host is still booting or SSH is not yet available.
     - This is expected behavior and can take around 10 minutes for the ESX to be ready.

     **What to do:**
-    - **Wait for 10-15 minutes** — SSH usually becomes available shortly after ESXi finishes booting.
+    - **Wait for 10-15 minutes** — SSH usually becomes available shortly after ESX finishes booting.
     - If the message persists **for more than 15 minutes**, confirm that:
-      - The ESXi VM is powered on and reachable
+      - The ESX VM is powered on and reachable
       - Networking is properly configured in your Holodeck setup

     **Still stuck?**